Bioresource Engineering

 Environment & Sustainability

-This is a cross-cutting area that focuses on the assessment of impacts of processes, technologies, and systems on the environment, economy, and society from the conceptualization to end-of-life stages.
-It involves the application of life cycle thinking and systems approach in evaluating the impacts at the different life phases using advanced life cycle and sustainability assessment tools.
-The emphasis is on the application of green engineering and green chemistry principles in the development and implementation of engineering eco-design, and innovative strategies for climate change adaptation and mitigation, and for the attainment of the sustainable development goals (SDGs).
+This is a cross-cutting area that focuses on assessing the impacts of processes, technologies, and systems on the environment, economy, and society from conceptualisation to end-of-life stages.
+It involves applying life cycle thinking and a systems approach to evaluate impacts at different life phases using advanced life cycle and sustainability assessment tools.
+The emphasis is on applying green engineering and green chemistry principles in developing and implementing engineering eco-design and innovative strategies for climate change adaptation and mitigation, as well as for achieving the Sustainable Development Goals (SDGs).

 • Environmental impact assessments (Görgens, Chimphango)